A Generalised Quantifier Theory of Natural Language in Categorical Compositional Distributional Semantics with Bialgebras: Preliminaries

-As an example, consider a quantified noun phrase `some cats', a sentence with a quantified phrase in its subject position `some cats sneeze', and a sentence with a quantified phrase in its object position `John stroked some cats'.
-The grammatical reductions of these in a pregroup grammar are as follows:
+In this pregroup grammar, a quantified noun phrase such as `some cats', a sentence with a quantified phrase in its subject position such as `some cats sneeze', and a sentence with a quantified phrase in its object position such as `John stroked some cats'.
+The grammatical reductions of these in the pregroup grammar are as follows:

 In the first example, `some' inputs `cats' and outputs a noun phrase; in the second example, first `some' inputs `cats' and outputs a noun phrase, then `sneeze' inputs this noun phrase and outputs a sentence; in the last example, again first `some' inputs `cats' and outputs a noun phrase, at the same time the verb inputs `John' and outputs a verb phrase of type $s \cdot p^l$, which then inputs the $p$ from the phrase `some cats' and outputs a sentence.